ecemakcay/ecemakcay/README.md

 <h1 align="center">Hi 👋, I'm Ecem Akcay</h1>
 <h3 align="center">I am trying to learn everything i can to be a good software developer.
-I am Innovative, committed to continuously improving skills and processes.
-Enthusiastic, tenacious, adaptable, collaborative.
-I have gained significant experience in the area of mobile application development through internships and projects.
-Nowadays i am trying to improve myself by learning Swift and IOS Development.</h3>
+I am Innovative, committed to continuously improving skills and processes.Nowadays i am trying to improve myself by learning Swift and IOS Development.</h3>

 - 📫 How to reach me **ecemakcay00@gmail.com**